 Some other nuggets:

-- The average lease term in the first quarter was 36.2 months.
+- The average car lease term in the first quarter was 36.2 months.
 The average used-car loan was for 63.8 months and $19,126 total.

 - The oft-discussed leasing boom has hit a plateau.
 About 31.1 percent of all new cars were leased in the first quarter.
 That's down a tad versus the year-ago quarter.

 - Nearly 3 in 4 new-car loans and leases (74 percent) went to buyers with credit scores above 660, and about 29 percent went to borrowers with scores above 780.
-That ratio has increased a little over the past year, while loans and leases to the opposite group — subprime borrowers, or those at 600 or lower — have declined.
+That ratio has increased a little over the past year, while loans and leases to the opposite group — subprime borrowers, or those rated 600 or lower — have declined.
 Subprime borrowers accounted for about 8.8 percent of new loans and leases in the first quarter, down from 9.5 percent a year ago.